Document Control

 Keep your files tidy so you and your team can find things quickly

-A well-organized file structure saves everyone time.
+A well-organised file structure saves everyone time.
 Use folders, stars, and clear naming to keep things easy to find.

 Folders